 Behavioral Health and Social Services Department

-Our department provides compassionate, personalized support to all patients, helping with mental health issues like depression, anxiety, grief, family conflicts, substance abuse, and stress from illness or life challenges.
+Our department provides compassionate, personalized support to all patients, helping with mental health issues like depression, anxiety, grief, family conflicts, substance use, and stress from illness or life challenges.
 BACH also supports those dealing with trauma and abuse.

 BACH’s counselors focus on understanding and treating each patient’s needs, working closely with primary care providers to support overall health and wellness.

-Social services offer broad support to individuals and families, connecting patients with mental health and substance abuse counseling, healthcare through clinics and mobile units, and help navigating the healthcare system.
+Social services offer broad support to individuals and families, connecting patients with mental health and substance use counseling, healthcare through clinics and mobile units, and help navigating the healthcare system.
 Programs also provide housing assistance, food support through local pantries, and case management to access benefits like CalFresh and Medi-Cal.
 By addressing immediate and long-term needs, BACH’s services promote healthier, stronger communities.

 Services Include: